I love these traditional wedding vows because they set the right expectation for marriage:

 What did these couples in the Waite study do to turn things around?
 According to the study, the researchers identified three important components: marital endurance (circumstances that naturally change); marital work (where spouses actively tried to fix their problems); and personal change (where spouses tried to improve their own happiness, regardless of what state their marriage was in).

 We take our spouses to have and to hold in good times and bad, and boy, sometimes those bad times can be terrible.
 But we do have hope — through time, through effort, through better communication and, especially, through Christ.
-And through Him, you and your spouse can find the good times again.
+And through Him, you and your spouse can grow from a broken relationship to find the good times again.

 A variety of marital issues can lead to challenges or even hopelessness for one or both spouses in a marriage.
 Gaining a sense of hope and direction often requires understanding the underlying issues and relationship patterns which may have led to the crisis.
 Reach out to well-trained helpers even if you are the only person in the marriage willing to take action at this time.
 We can guide you as you seek a referral and take your first steps toward recovery.
 You can contact us Monday through Friday from 6 a.m. to 8 p.m.
 (Mountain time) at: 855-771-HELP (4357) or [email protected]